EBI-Metagenomics/mettannotator/README.md

 Both files include the genome sequence in the FASTA format at the bottom of the file.

 #### Data sources
+Below is an explanation of how each field in column 3 and 9 of the final GFF file is populated.
+In most cases, information is taken as is from the reporting tool's output.

 | Column | Feature/Attribute Name                                   | Reporting Tool  | Description                                                            |
 |--------|----------------------------------------------------------|-----------------|------------------------------------------------------------------------|